yizhouf743/TILE/README.md

 The codes are still under developments, and should not be used in any security sensitive product.

 # Content:
-EzPC: A framework that help to covert pytorch code to HE-friendly cpp code and test TILE module and network performance.
+EzPC: A framework that help to covert pytorch code to HE-friendly cpp code and test TILE module/network performance.

 pytorch: The implmentaion for TILE on VGG16 and Resnet50 on Cifar10 and Tiny-Imagenet, including TILE searching, fine-tuning, running inference and so on.